 9. Thunder God Vine

 Thunder God vine is a species found in the southeast of China.
-Based on The NCCIHTrusted source, the thunder god vine could help reduce the symptoms associated with RA.
+Based on The NCCIHTrusted source, the thunder god vine could help reduce the symptoms associated with Rheumatoid Arthritis.

-Combining the thunder god vine with medical treatment could be more or less effective than medical treatments to reduce joint pain or swelling.
+Combining the thunder god vine with medical treatment could be more or less effective than medical treatments to reduce Arthritis or swelling.

 However, the NCCIH recommends that using the thunder god vine could cause adverse effects, some of which could be severe, according to Trusted Source.
 The NCCIH also advises that women shouldn’t use the thunder god vines during pregnancy due to the possibility of congenital disability.